Bouquet Preservation

 The Flowers:

 -Each bouquet is unique, so the frame arrangement will be unique as well.
-Every frame will look different.
-I will arrange your bouquet in a way that artistically flatters your flowers, and by sending me your bouquet, you are saying you trust me with the artistic layout decisions.
+You will select a general design for your frame, but every frame will look a little different.
+I will arrange your bouquet in a way that artistically flatters your flowers.

--I can only use fresh flowers, so you must send them to me within 1 week of the wedding day.
+-I can use fresh or dried flowers.
+Fresh flowers must arrive within 1 week of the wedding day.
 Once the flowers age, the risk of mold and browning increases, so the fresher they are, the better the result typically.
+Dried flower bouquets will be arranged in a wood shadow box frame of your choosing.

 -The amount of flowers I can include in the frame depends on the size/number of the frames you choose as well as the quality of flowers.
 I only frame the best results of the flowers once they are pressed to preserve the quality of the overall aesthetic of the finished product.